John H. Church: Korean War

-His new command, which had less 10,000 men, was withdrawn to Daegu to rest, but then Lieutenant General Walton Walker, the commander of the U.S. Eighth Army, decided that he needed the 24th to guard the southwest sector, known as the Naktong Bulge, of the Pusan Perimeter.
-On 6 August, during the subsequent battle, the North Korean 4th Division inflicted more losses on Church's division, breaking though its 34th Infantry Regiment.
+His new command, which had less than 10,000 men, was withdrawn to Daegu to rest, but then Lieutenant General Walton Walker, the commander of the U.S. Eighth Army, decided that he needed the 24th to guard the southwest sector, known as the Naktong Bulge, of the Pusan Perimeter.
+On 6 August, during the subsequent battle, the North Korean 4th Division inflicted more losses on Church's division, breaking through its 34th Infantry Regiment.
 He had believed initially that the attack was just a probe and only belatedly requested reinforcements from Walker, who had few reserves.
 Finally, Church, by now promoted to major general, was able to regroup his men and by 18 August had largely destroyed the North Korean division, with the help of a brigade of marines.
+For his actions during the crossing of the Naktong River the following month, he was awarded another Silver Star:

-Frail and suffering from arthritis, Church remained in command of the 24th until January 25, 1951.
+Frail, and suffering from arthritis, Church remained in command of the 24th until January 25, 1951.
 His health meant that he was not often in the field and Lieutenant General Matthew Ridgway, commander of the U.S. Eighth Army following the death of Walker in December 1950, considered this was detrimental to the state of the division.
 Ridgway relieved Church of his command and replaced him with Brigadier General Blackshear M. Bryan.
 Church was awarded the Army Distinguished Service Medal for his leadership of the 24th Division while in Korea.
+The medal's citation reads: